Microchip-MPLAB-Harmony/audio_apps/apps/usb_speaker_bass_boost/readme.md

 The application utilizes a simple state machine (APP_Tasks executed from SYS_Tasks) with the following functions

 1. Setup the drivers and USB Library interface
-2. Respond to USB Host control commands (“Attach”, “Detach”, “Suspend”)
+2. Respond to USB Host control commands (ï¿½Attachï¿½, ï¿½Detachï¿½, ï¿½Suspendï¿½)
 3. Initiate and maintains the bidirectional data audio streaming for the "USB Playback" function.

 ### Building the Application